yoninazarathy/one-on-epsilon-assets/blog/dec-2018-editors-picks.md

 -

 **Powers of Ten™ (1977)** by *[Eames Office](https://www.youtube.com/channel/UCCRa-wycVfgh1ctaKaD0BeQ)*:  You may know what $10^6$ equal to -- 1000000.
-But do you know how big is $10^6$ (or if we are talking about money, how much is $10^6$)?
+But do you really understand the size of $10^6$ (or if we are talking about money, how much is $10^6$)?
 What about $10^{-6}$.
 How to imagine that?
-This video takes us onto a visual tour in magnitudes, starting from a picnic to the outer edges of the universe and then returning to earth to the inside of a DNA molecule in a white blood cell.
+This video takes us on a visual tour in magnitudes, starting from a picnic to the outer edges of the universe and then returning to earth to the inside of a DNA molecule in a white blood cell.
-You can see the change in size that the power of ten represents, which are quite memorising. (add the online simulations)
+You can see the change in size that the power of ten represents, which is quite memorising.

 <a href="https://www.youtube.com/watch?v=0fKBhvDjuy0">
 	<center>